 D6: all students are required to produce word-processed essays, and to demonstrate internet literacy as part of their research assignments.
-Students engaged in electronically based composition submit their work on minidisc or CD.
-Many students present score-based compositional work using IT packages such as Sibelius and Finale.
+Students engaged in electronically based composition submit their work on CD or fileshare.
+Many students present score-based compositional work using IT packages such as Sibelius.